Neha/develop-your-first-CLI-workshop/session-0/Intro.md

 ## Best Practice of CLI

-- Error should be clear.
+- Error states should be clear and error messages should be descriptive.
-- Should be interactive.
+- CLI should be interactive.
+End user should able to interact with it.
+- To have the best UX experience, you should provide the shortcut commands to access the CLI and its options.
-- Should have shortcuts.
+- Should have help feature.

 ## What we will be building?

-We will be building a CLI 'My Profile'.
+We will be building a CLI 'My Profile/ My Resume'.
 There will options(commands ) and use can select any option and CLI will give the response based on the option.